klenndacoder69/YSYNC/source_code/backend/controllers/README.md

 This initializes an asynchronous function called `deleteUser` with parameters `req` (request) and `res` (response).

+(Assuming that you have already read into asynchronous in your CS 22 courses, you must already know what this means)

 ### Requests and Responses

 In a server, we have what’s called communication, just like a chat between two people—there’s a sender and a receiver.
 In CS terms, it’s between a user and a server, and they communicate through requests and responses.
 Each of these consists of data, usually in a JSON format.